 There is no better time to update your supplements than when you turn 50.
-This article shares the best vitamins for women over 50, plus reasons why most women likely need to consider supplementation as part of their self-care and anti-aging routine.
+This article shares some vitamins for women over 50, plus reasons why most women likely need to consider supplementation as part of their self-care and anti-aging routine.

 woman pouring vitamins into hand.